kristopherjohnson/suwaneeforth/README.md

 ## Building SuwaneeForth

+To build the command-line application from the command line, enter these commands:

+    cd suwaneeforth
+    xcodebuild -target suwaneeforth

+The suwaneeforth executable will appear in the build/ subdirectory.

+To build the command-line application from within Xcode, do the following:

 1. Open Xcode
 2. Open `forth.xcworkspace`
 3. Select the `suwaneeforth` scheme if it is not already selected
 4. Choose the menu item *Product > Build For > Running*
 5. If all goes well, the `suwaneeforth` executable and the file `system.forth` will be copied to the `build` directory in your workspace directory.

+Note that the Xcode scheme builds the Debug configuration, which is very slow in comparison to the Release configuration.

 ## Running SuwaneeForth